The MEL Story: A New Jersey Solution for Our Hometown

 For over three decades, Joint Insurance Funds (JIFs) have modernized risk management for New Jersey local government.
 It’s a record of saving tax dollars and protecting the bottom line for New Jersey’s extraordinary hometowns.

-JIFs affiliation with MEL has saved taxpayers almost $3 billion dollars—an unprecedented record on behalf of citizens.
+JIFs affiliation with MEL has saved taxpayers over $3 billion dollars—an unprecedented record on behalf of citizens.

 Before JIFs: High Cost, Exposure, Risk

 Before the formation of JIFs, local governments had two choices for their property/casualty programs — commercial insurance or individual self-insurance.
 Commercial insurance has proven to be an expensive way to finance risk with insurance companies adding some $75 to the cost of every $100 in claims.
 Overhead for self-insurance is only about $25 per $100 in claims.

 The problem is that most local governments are not large enough to retain a substantial portion of the risk.
 Minimum size requirements effectively eliminate this choice for most local governments in New Jersey.
 Even government units large enough often lack the managerial resources to properly administer their programs.

 The driving idea behind the strategy for joint insurance funds is weaving together local governments to:

 - Create the critical mass needed for self-insurance.

 - Jointly purchase the excess insurance needed to cover large claims.

 - Create the specialized administration needed to effectively manage the program.